thestippe/thestippe.github.io/_drafts/statistics/robust_regression.md

 unchanged, but we must choose a prior for the number of degrees of freedom $\nu\,.$

-We wand a robust estimate, so we want a prior with a small number of degrees of freedom.
+We want a robust estimate, so we want a prior with a small number of degrees of freedom.
 However, $\nu \approx 0$ can be hard to handle from a numeric perspective, since the resulting distribution decreases very slowly